RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 Above 3 commands mean your jobs will be put on an available node:

-1. in standard partition using your default Slurm bank account
+1. In standard partition using your default Slurm bank account
-2. in free partition using your default Slurm bank account
+2. In free partition using your default Slurm bank account
-3. in standard partition using panteater_lab account
+3. In standard partition using panteater_lab account

 Once you execute the command, you will be put by Slurm on a compute node and will see a new shell prompt in the terminal, for example: